mikhail-poda/mikhail-poda.github.io/verb/see-watch.md

-# Topic: To See, Watch
+# Topic: to See, Watch

 | **Infinitive**  | **Transcription**      | **Meaning**             | **Usage/Notes**     | **Example**            |
 |----------------|-----------------------|-------------------------|------------------------|----------------------|